 Fraser Island, Australia

-It shouldn’t come as a surprise that Australia makes this list twice: if its land is as dangerous as it is, it stands to reason that its beaches would follow suit.
+It shouldn’t come as a surprise that Australia makes this list twice: with it having a reputation for being as dangerous as it is beautiful, it stands to reason that its beaches would follow suit.

-Take Fraser Island first, located along the southern coast of the massive continent.
+Take Fraser Island, located just off the eastern coastline of this massive continent.

-It is the largest sand island in the world, but what it’s really known for are, its deadly creatures and rip currents.
+It is the largest sand island in the world, larger than even Bribie to the south, but what Fraser Island is really known for are its dangerous creature inhabitants in and out of the water, and some deadly rip currents.

 These rip tides have been known to drag people into the ocean depths with little chance of escape.